Kubernetes Course Labs

 But now your running Deployment object is different from the spec you have in source control.
 This is bad.

-So it's better to make the changes declaratively in YAML.
+It's better to make the changes declaratively in YAML.

 📋 Update the Deployment using that spec and check the Pods again.